zibojia/COCOCO/README.md

 #### Step1.
 Installation Checklist
 *Before install the dependencies, you should check the following requirements to overcome the installation failure.*
 - [x] You have a GPU with at least 24G GPU memory.
-- [x] Your CUDA version is greater than 12.0.
+- [x] Your CUDA with nvcc version is greater than 12.0.
 - [x] Your Pytorch version is greater than 2.4.
 - [x] Your gcc version is greater than 9.4.
 - [x] Your diffusers version is 0.11.1.